NTNU-SmallSat-Lab/outreach-website/docs/STRAPI.md

 ## Strapi

 It is advisable to have some knowledge about strapi before using this application.
-Please reffer to this introduction:
+Please refer to this introduction:

 https://docs.strapi.io/dev-docs/intro